WOF-Softwares/Docura/docs/blog/respecting-omarchy-dhh-philosophy.md

 ---
-title: "Respecting Omakase: Why We Built DHH's Philosophy Into Docura"
+title: "Respecting Omarchy: Why We Built DHH's Philosophy Into Docura"
 date: "2025-10-11"
 author: "Docura Team"
-tags: ["omakase", "dhh", "philosophy", "linux", "arch"]
+tags: ["omarchy", "dhh", "philosophy", "linux", "arch"]
-excerpt: "How and why we integrated Omakase into Docura - and what it teaches us about building opinionated software that respects users' choices."
+excerpt: "How and why we integrated Omarchy into Docura - and what it teaches us about building opinionated software that respects users' choices."
 ---

-# Respecting Omakase: Why We Built DHH's Philosophy Into Docura
+# Respecting Omarchy: Why We Built DHH's Philosophy Into Docura

 **October 11, 2025** · 8 min read

-When we decided to add [Omakase](https://omakase.app) integration to Docura, it wasn't just about adding theme sync.
+When we decided to add [Omarchy](https://omakub.org) integration to Docura, it wasn't just about adding theme sync.
 It was about understanding and respecting a philosophy that has shaped how millions of developers work.

-## 🎨 What is Omakase?
+## 🎨 What is Omarchy?

-For those unfamiliar, Omakase is DHH's (David Heinemeier Hansson, creator of Ruby on Rails) curated development environment for Arch Linux.
+For those unfamiliar, Omarchy is DHH's (David Heinemeier Hansson, creator of Ruby on Rails) curated development environment for Arch Linux.
 It's more than a collection of tools - it's an **opinionated stance** on how a development environment should work.

-The name "Omakase" comes from Japanese cuisine, meaning "I'll leave it up to you" - the practice of letting the chef choose your meal.
+The name "Omarchy" comes from Japanese cuisine, meaning "I'll leave it up to you" - the practice of letting the chef choose your meal.
 In software, it means **trusting curated defaults from someone who's thought deeply about the problem**.

-### What Makes Omakase Special
+### What Makes Omarchy Special

 1. **Opinionated by Design** - Not endless configuration, but carefully chosen defaults
 2. **Arch Linux Foundation** - Built for a distribution that respects user control